Tomnowell/tomnowell.github.io/assets/Articles/cybersec/tryhackme/IntroToLogAnalysis.md

 ### Introduction

-This room concludes the Log Analysis module of the SOC Level 2 learning pathway.
+This room, (Intro to Log Analysis)[https://tryhackme.com/room/introtologanalysis]concludes the Log Analysis module of the SOC Level 2 learning pathway.

 While there is no room VM there are three tasks with file downloads and I recommend downloading these to an environment where you are comfortable manipulating from the command line.
 For me that's a bash or similar shell along with built in Linux programs such as cat, sort, grep.
 I'm sure this is equally do-able from a windows Command prompt or from Powershell.
 In fact diving deeper into powershell is on my to do list, but for now, I'm going to be doing this in my Ubuntu installation in WSL.